 Tabitha Jackson graduated from the University of Louisiana at Monroe in 2009 with Bachelor of Science in Kinesiology-Exercise Science.
 She received her Doctorate of Physical Therapy degree from the University of Central Arkansas in 2012.
 She completed a Neurological Residency Program at the University of Mississippi Medical Center in 2013.
 She is currently the Supervisor for Acute Care Therapy Services for Ben Taub Hospital.
 She has served as adjunct faculty for the Harris Health System Neurological Residency Program for 3 years in the Spinal Cord Module and now in the Acute Care Module of the residency program.
 She received the Neurological Clinical Specialist Certification (NCS) in 2014 and Wound Care Certification (WCC) in 2015.
 Tabitha’s clinical interest includes brain injury, spinal cord, and wound care for individuals with neurological impairment.

 Eileen Tseng Stultz PT, DPT, NCS

 Lora Walker PT

 Lora Walker has her Bachelor of Science in Kinesiology from Texas Woman’s University with a minor in Dance.
 In 2003, she received a Master’s of Science in Physical Therapy from Texas Woman’s University here in Houston.
-Lora further earned a Neurologic Certified Specialist certification from the American Physical Therapy Association in 2007 and also holds Certification in Vestibular Rehabilitation.
+Lora further earned a Neurologic Certified Specialist certification from the American Physical Therapy Association in 2007.

 Laura Wiggs PT, NCS, CBIS